 Dr. Wang has been a faculty member of the college since 2000.
-He is the author or co-author of two monographs and over 50 journal articles.
-The mission of his research group is to advance knowledge related to the analysis, management, and making sense of large and complex visual data, and to contribute to the society through the dissemination of research findings and education of future leaders in this field.
-The current research interests of his group include biomedical imaging informatics, computational psychology, meteorology big data, visual art, and fundamental explainable learning methods.
+He is the author or co-author of two monographs and over 65 journal articles.
+The mission of his research group is to advance knowledge related to the analysis, management, and making sense of large and complex visual data, and to contribute to society through the dissemination of research findings and education of future leaders in this field.
+The current research interests of his group include biomedical imaging informatics, robotics, computational psychology, visual art, and fundamental explainable learning methods.

 Wang has received an NSF Career award, the Amazon Research Awards (three times), and the endowed PNC Technologies Career Development Professorship.
-He has served as the lead guest editor of IEEE Transactions on Pattern Analysis and Machine Intelligence Special Issue on Real-world Image Annotation and Retrieval (2008), the general chair of ACM Multimedia Information Retrieval events (2006, 2007, and 2010), and as an invited speaker at more than 70 institutions.
+He has served as the lead guest editor of IEEE Transactions on Pattern Analysis and Machine Intelligence Special Issue on Real-world Image Annotation and Retrieval (2008), the general chair of ACM Multimedia Information Retrieval events (2006, 2007, and 2010), and as an invited speaker at more than 110 institutions around the world.

 Wang served as Visiting Professor at the Robotics Institute of the School of Computer Science, Carnegie Mellon University (2007-2008), as Program Manager in the Office of the National Science Foundation Director (2011 and 2012), and as Chair of the Faculty Council of the College of Information Sciences and Technology at Penn State (2012-2016).
 Major news wires and leading science media, including PBS NOVA Science NOW TV Program, Associated Press, FOX Business, AFP, Canadian Press, DPA, Forbes magazine, The Economist magazine, Discovery News, National Public Radio, Technology Review, Scientific American, and Apollo-The International Art Magazine have reported his research.
 According to Google Scholar, his publications have been cited over 25,500 times and his h-index is 61.